Explanation of legal terms

 MAGISTRATE: A magistrate presides in local courts and courts of summary jurisdiction.
 These are often called Magistrates Courts.
 Most legal matters are dealt with by magistrates.
 A magistrate does not ever sit with a jury.

 PARTY, PLAINTIFF, DEFENDANT: A party is one of the people or entities involved in the legal matter.
 Legal matters are usually referred to by using the names of the parties, i.e. Smith v Jones.

 A party who brings a claim is known as a plaintiff (or occasionally, the applicant), and a party against whom a claim is brought is known as a defendant (or respondent).
 In an appeal, the person who lodges the appeal is called the appellant and the other side is called the respondent.

-These words are used to describe the document that starts a legal action.
+WRIT, WRIT OF SUMMONS, STATMENT OF CLAIM OR APPLICATION: These words are used to describe the document that starts a legal action.
 The document which initiates legal proceedings is variously called 'statement of claim', 'originating motion', notice of motion' and 'application'.
 Usually, it will set out the legal claim being made, and the remedy sought (usually compensation, called 'damages'), but it will not include facts or evidence.

 For further information, please contact the Law Society Northern Territory

 Produced with the assistance of the Law Society Public Purposes Trust.

 Page last updated 9 January 2009